RikVN/Neural_DRS/README.md

 ### Testing your setup ###

 We want to be sure that all scripts that are independent of your (neural) parsing software work.
-This includes preprocessing, postprocessing, Counter and DRS jury.
+This includes preprocessing, postprocessing, Counter, Referee and DRS jury.
 This command should succeed without errors:

 ```
 ./src/unit_tests.sh